julelang/manual/src/some-questions.md

 #### Compiler Costs

-Calls to exceptional functions must be handled immediately.
+Calls to fallible functions must be handled immediately.
 As a result, the compiler implicitly places certain control mechanisms at each call site.
-With this design choice, it is determined where an exceptional function can be called, and the cost of developing the compiler for only those situations is lower.
+With this design choice, it is determined where a fallible function can be called, and the cost of developing the compiler for only those situations is lower.
 Since it encourages writing code that is less complex and thus doesn't incur higher compilation costs, optimizing the compiler becomes easier.

 ### Will Jule always use C++ as backend?